jsoref/compute-image-tools/docs/daisy-workflow-config-spec.md

 | Instance | string | The name of the instance to attach this disk to, either instance [partial URLs](#glossary-partialurl) or workflow-internal instance names are valid. |

-Example: the first is an example of attaching a disk referenced by its daisy name to an instance also referenced by it's daisy name.
+Example: the first is an example of attaching a disk referenced by its daisy name to an instance also referenced by its daisy name.
 This requires that both are created as part of the curent workflow.
 The second is an example of using partial URLs for both the disk as well as the instance.
 ```json